Great low-cost ETFs for the U.S. stock market

 While companies in this top-10 list are historically cash cows (who knows what the future holds?), owning just 10 or 20 Canadian stocks does not make an entire portfolio for most investors.

 This is why we should consider investing beyond Canada’s borders.
+I do.

 Overcoming my Canadian bias